How to Brush Your Teeth

 You’re Not Alone

 If you don’t brush your teeth properly, you’re not alone.
 A recent study found that while most people in Sweden brush their teeth, only one in ten brush in a way that effectively prevents tooth decay.
 The study followed the brushing habits of 2,013 Swedes between the ages of 15 and 80.
 They examined how often and how long they brushed, how much toothpaste they used and whether it contained fluoride.
 The study found that 70 percent didn’t know the best way to use toothpaste, and 55 to 75 percent rinsed with water after brushing.
-Researchers attributed the poor brushing procedure to maintaining bad habits learned as children.
+Researchers attributed the poor brushing to the bad habits learned as children.

 Are you overdue for a preventive dental care visit?
 With regular home hygiene and dental checkups, you will be at a decreased risk for future dental treatment such as tooth loss, crowns, or bridges while helping to preserve your smile while adding whole body health benefits such as heart disease and stroke.
-Daily oral care, in addition to six month cleanings, will remove harmful bacteria, plaque, and tartar buildup that can lead to gingivitis or periodontal disease.
+Daily oral care, in addition to six month cleanings, will remove harmful bacteria, plaque, and tartar buildup that can lead to gingivitis or gum disease.
 Call Dr. James Fondriest at 847-234-0517 to schedule your consultation for a brighter smile.

 As Benjamin Franklin said, “An ounce of prevention is worth a pound of cure.”
 It is better to try to avoid problems rather than trying to fix them later.
 Never underestimate the value of healthy teeth and gums.